OSInside/kiwi/doc/source/building/working_with_images/vmx_setup_for_ec2.rst

 cloud framework has to comply the following constraints:

 * Xen tools and libraries must be installed
-* cloud-init must be installed
+* cloud-init package must be installed
-* cloud-init configuration for amazon must be provided
+* cloud-init configuration for Amazon must be provided
-* grub bootloader modules for Xen must be installed
+* Grub bootloader modules for Xen must be installed
 * AWS tools must be installed
 * Disk size must be set to 10G
 * Kernel parameters must allow for xen console

-In order to meet this requirements add or update the KIWI image description as follows:
+To meet this requirements add or update the KIWI image description as follows:

 1. Software packages